ChiefSemga/CI-CD-GitLab/README.md

 # Key Features:
 Artifacts are uploaded to the target server using scp.
 Smoke tests are performed via SSH to ensure successful deployment.

+# File Structure
+# Repository Layout

+.
+├── build-template.yaml       # Build template for building PowerPC, imx8 and linux-x
+├── deploy.yml                # For deployinf in  PowerPC, imx8 and linux-x
+├── static-code-analyses.yml  # For ststic tests in PowerPC, imx8 and linux-x
+├── .gitlab-ci.yml            # GitLab CI/CD pipeline configuration
+├── README.md                 # Project documentation
+├── test.yaml                 # For testing in PowerPC, imx8 and linux-x

+# How to Use the Pipeline
+# 1. Branch and Tag Rules

+Development Builds: The development branch triggers builds for PowerPC and Linux-x platforms.
+Release Builds: The main branch and tagged releases trigger builds for all platforms, including imx8.

+# 2. Pipeline Stages
+The pipeline runs in the following order:
+Build: Compiles the code for all platforms based on branch/tag rules.
+Static Code Analysis: Performs quality checks using an external shared CI template.
+Test: Runs tests for each platform’s build artifacts.
+Deploy: Uploads the tested artifacts to the target server and verifies the deployment.
+# 3. Customization
+Platform-Specific Changes:
+Modify the platform-specific Makefiles (Makefile.powerpc, Makefile.imx8, Makefile.linux-x) to define your build and test commands.
+Static Code Analysis:
+The external repository for static analysis is defined in the static_code_analysis job.
+Update the URL if necessary.
+Deployment:
+The deployment jobs use scp and ssh to upload artifacts and perform smoke tests.
+Ensure your target server credentials are configured in the GitLab CI/CD variables.

+# Pipeline Configuration
+Quick summary of the .gitlab-ci.yml configuration:

+# Pipeline Stages
+Build:
+Compiles the source code for each platform.
+Static Code Analysis:
+Checks code quality using external tools.
+Test:
+Runs platform-specific tests.
+Deploy:
+Deploys the software to a target server and verifies it.
+# Reusable Templates
+The pipeline uses reusable job templates (.build_template and static_code_analysis) to avoid redundancy and ensure consistency across jobs.
+# Branch and Tag Rules
+Specific rules ensure that:
+Development builds focus on PowerPC and Linux-x.
+Release builds include all platforms (PowerPC, Linux-x, and imx8).